FAQs - Person Search API

 Use Elasticsearch when:

-- You have complicated boolean queries that require nested logic.
+- You have complicated boolean queries.

 - You want to maximize the control that you have over text-based matching (titles, summaries and so forth.)